Guitar Lessons for Beginners: Setting Goals

 • Practicing strumming patterns without worrying about the left hand

-• Playing single notes along one string to build precision
+• Playing single notes along one string to build precision and finger independence

 • Incorporating targeted guitar exercises designed to build muscle memory